Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 The OpenStreetMap Tasking Manager is essential to conducting a mapathon, managing a HOT activation, or creating mapping tasks for student mappers.
 The Tasking Manager divides the work into manageable geographic chunks, which reduces editing conflicts, especially with large numbers of distributed mappers.
 The Tasking Manager also helps mapping accuracy and data quality by providing a consistent set of instructions for your mappers (e.g. 'map all roads and buildings').
 In short, the Tasking Manager is how you set up and direct the workflow for open mapping activities.
 This module describes the basic administration of the OSM Tasking Manager for successful mapping events.

  This guide is specifically written for those persons who need instructions on administration of the OSM Tasking Manager, including the creation and modification of mapping projects for open mapping events, i.e. 'mapathons'.
-This guide is specifically applicable to instances of the OSM Tasking Manager version 3 including the [HOT Tasking Manager](http://tasks.hotosm.org) and the [TeachOSM Tasking Manager](http://tasks.teachosm.org).
+This guide is specifically applicable to instances of the OSM Tasking Manager version 4 including the [HOT Tasking Manager](http://tasks.hotosm.org) and the [TeachOSM Tasking Manager](http://tasks.teachosm.org).

-The HOT or OSM Tasking Manager version 3 is frequently referred to as **TM3,** as a shorthand for Tasking Manager, version 3.
+The HOT or OSM Tasking Manager version 4 is frequently referred to as **TM4,** as a shorthand for Tasking Manager, version 4.

 ## Logging in & Access Levels

 The first thing to understand is access level.
-All access to TMd is authorized through the [OpenStreetMap website](https://www.openstreetmap.org).
-To access TM3 you will need an OpenStreetMap (OSM) account.
+All access to TM4 is authorized through the [OpenStreetMap website](https://www.openstreetmap.org).
+To access TM4 you will need an OpenStreetMap (OSM) account.
 Once you have this account visit [the Tasking Manager](http://tasks.hotosm.org) and click **Login to OpenStreetMap**, which will refer you back to the OSM page where you can authorize the Tasking Manager to have limited access to your OSM account.

 ### Access Levels within the OSM Tasking Manager

 The OSM Tasking Manager has three user access levels:
 -  **User** - The most basic level.
-The user is able to login to TM3 and use its functionality to find and select a mapping project and work on it.
-This level of usage is fully described in [The OSM Tasking Manager guide within LearnOSM](/en/coordination/tasking-manager-3/).
+The user is able to login to TM4 and use its functionality to find and select a mapping project and work on it.
+This level of usage is fully described in [The OSM Tasking Manager guide within LearnOSM](/en/coordination/tm-user/).
 Note that some projects, such as those in draft (i.e. unpublished) state are not visible to users.
--  **Project Manager** - Project managers have access to create and update projects within TM3.
+-  **Project Manager** - Project managers have access to create and update projects within TM4.
--  **Administrator** - Administrators have access that allows them to manage access levels of users within TM3.
+-  **Administrator** - Administrators have access that allows them to manage access levels of users within TM4.

-You will need Project Manager Access level to create new projects using TM3.
+You will need Project Manager Access level to create new projects using TM4.

-## Initiate a new Project within TM3
+## Initiate a new Project within TM4

+Click on 'Manage' in the menu on the top, 'Projects' should be automatically selected.
+Then click on the 'Add' button.

+![TM Add Project][]

+You may choose between drawing your area of interest (AoI) on the map, or importing an area of interest from a geojson file;

 ![TM New][]

-Click your username in the upper right corner, then **Create a New Project.** You then may choose between drawing your area of interest (AoI) on the map, or importing an area of interest from a geojson file;

 > Importing a file with a defined area is always preferable to hand drawing a Tasking Manager project.
 Tools like JOSM, QGIS, etc can be used to create files for importing into the Tasking Manager.
 The suggested workflow is to create a .osm file of the AoI using JOSM and then use http://geojson.io/ to generate a GeoJSON.

 ### Draw an area of interest to be mapped

+![TM Draw AoI][]

+1. You may switch to other background layers using the buttons on the top.
-1. Click the ‘Draw’ button in the upper right corner.
+1. Click the ‘Draw’ button on the left.
 2. To draw a polygon representing the AoI in the map frame hold the right mouse button down to move the map without clicking, which will add a node.
 The polygon should tightly frame the area of interest.
-This saves time for completing tiles that are not of interest (i.e. ocean, forest)
+This saves time for completing tiles that are not of interest (i.e. ocean, forest).
-3. Click on your starting point to complete the polygon
+3. Click on your starting point to complete the polygon.
-4. After completing a polygon you can move the nodes or add new ones to get the area just as you want it.
+4. Continue adding nodes with a single mouse click.
+A double mouse click will finish the polygon. <!--After completing a polygon you can move the nodes or add new ones to get the area just as you want it.-->

 or

 ### Upload a GeoJSON or KML file of the area of interest to be mapped

-1. Click the ‘Import’ button,
+1. Click the ‘Upload file’ button.
-2. Browse to your file in the File Upload window,
+2. Browse to your file in the File Upload window.
 3. Click the file name to highlight the file and then click ‘Open’.
 4. Imported areas of interest can not be edited.